Hyperclaw79/StocksALot/README.md

 The RabbitMQ message queue acts as a decoupling mechanism between the Ingestor and the Database Server.
 It ensures robust and asynchronous communication.
 Extracted data from the Ingestor is transmitted through the queue to the Database Server for storage.

 ### 5. Frontend (Frontend)
-The Frontend component is responsible for providing a user interface to the end user.
+Written in SvelteKit, the Frontend component is responsible for providing a user interface to the end user.
 It communicates with the Database Server to fetch the required data and displays it to the user.
+It also serves as the portal to register for an API token to access the Database Server API.

 ### 6. Load Balancer (DB Server Service)
 The Load Balancer component is responsible for load balancing incoming requests to the DB server.
 It supports requests from the Frontend as well as external API Users.
 Although the diagrams shows it as a separate component, it is technically part of the data layer.